drduh/YubiKey-Guide/README.md

 - If you receive the error, `Key does not match the card's capability` - you likely need to use 2048 bit RSA key sizes.

+- If you receive the error, `sign_and_send_pubkey: signing failed: agent refused operation` - you probably have ssh-agent running.
+Make sure you replaced ssh-agent with gpg-agent as noted above.

 - If you totally screw up, you can [reset the card](https://developers.yubico.com/ykneo-openpgp/ResetApplet.html).

 # References